lowrycito/handbook/pages/study-manual-general-handbook-18-priesthood-ordinances-and-blessings.md

 | Ordinance  Temple sealing | Who Holds Keys  Bishop and stake president |

+Which Leaders Hold Keys to Give Approval to Perform or Receive Other Ordinances and Blessings?

 | Ordinance or Blessing | Who Holds Keys |
 | --- | --- |